INDUSTRIAL UX

 Empathize & Define

 We developed user personas for each job within the Quaker Oats facility.
-Job descriptions were analyzed and user flows of all jobs were developed from the data and SOPs.
+Job descriptions were analyzed and user flows of all jobs were developed from user interviews, safety data, and SOPs.
 Employees with seniority in each job area were asked to confirm the user flows/SOPs and for any additional safety concerns from them.

 Ideate & Prototype